SyntaxUI/syntaxui/CONTRIBUTING.md

 ## License

-By contributing to syntaxUI, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).
+By contributing to SyntaxUI, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).